pietervdvn/MapComplete/Docs/Development_deployment.md

 - After making changes to some layers and/or themes, run `npm run generate:layeroverview`.
 This will recompile the relevant themes.
 - You might need to refresh (F5) your browser window

-Note that `npm run strt` is equivalent to `npm run generate:layeroverview && npm run strt`
+Note that `npm run start` is equivalent to `npm run generate:layeroverview && npm run strt`

 Automatic deployment
 --------------------